jacquespillet/jacquespillet.github.io/README.md

 I'm Jacques, a software developper originally from the beautiful city of Marseille, France.

-My journey took me across the Channel to the bustling creative scene of London, where I honed my craft at [ScanLAB Projects](https://scanlabprojects.co.uk/).

-Now, I'm back in Marseille, but still working for ScanLAB.
+My journey took me across the Channel to the bustling creative scene of London, where I honed my craft at [ScanLAB Projects](https://scanlabprojects.co.uk/) and now, I'm back in Marseille, and still working for ScanLAB.

 Here, you'll find a showcase of what I've been up to on my spare time, a blend of cutting-edge tech and a sprinkle of je ne sais quoi.